maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries2.md

 ![image](https://maelfabien.github.io/assets/images/ts_19.jpg)

-What kind of events makes a series non-stationary ?
+What kind of events makes a series non-stationary?
 - a trend, i.e increasing sales over time
-- a seasonality, i.e more sales during summer time than winter time
+- a seasonality, i.e more sales during the summertime than wintertime

-> We usually want our series to be stationary even before applying any predictive model !
+> We usually want our series to be stationary even before applying any predictive model!

-How can we test if a time series is stationary ?
+How can we test if a time series is stationary?
 - look at the plots (as above)
 - look at summary statistics and box plots as in the previous article.
 A simple trick is to cut the data set in 2, look at mean and variance for each split, and plot the distribution of values for both splits.
 - perform statistical tests, using the (Augmented) Dickey-Fuller test

 ### Unit roots

-Let's cover into more details the Dickey Fuller test.
-To do si, we need to introduce the notion of *unit root*.
+Let's cover into more details the Dickey-Fuller test.
+To do so, we need to introduce the notion of *unit root*.
 A unit root is a stochastic trend in a time series, sometimes called a random walk with drift.
 If a series has a unit root, it makes it unpredictable due to a systematic pattern.

 Let's consider an autoregressive (we'll dive deeper later in to this) :